Question

 Evidence

-Four findings from our library that frame the decision:
+Three findings from our open-licensed library that frame the decision — one per source, scope stated plainly.

 Disagreement

-1. Do your managers actually have the skill and the time to run biweekly check-ins that aren't performative?
+- Do your managers actually have the skill and the time to run check-ins that are forward-looking, not performative?

 Peoplense Verdict

 Don't: assume "adopting continuous feedback" is a tooling decision.
-Buying a Lattice / 15Five / Leapsome / Betterworks subscription doesn't move you to continuous feedback any more than buying a treadmill makes you a runner.
-The tooling enables the practice; it doesn't create it.
+Buying a subscription doesn't move you to continuous feedback any more than buying a treadmill makes you a runner.
+Continuous feedback is a workflow redesign, not a tool purchase — the platform enables the practice; it doesn't create it.

-The honest sequence: (1) audit your annual cycle for what it actually decides (comp differentiation, promotion eligibility, calibration anchor); (2) decide whether those decisions can be made from continuous-feedback evidence or need a formal sync point; (3) redesign the workflow before adopting the tool; (4) train managers on the conversations, not the platform.
+The honest sequence: (1) audit your annual cycle for what it actually decides (comp differentiation, promotion eligibility, calibration anchor); (2) decide whether those decisions can be made from continuous-feedback evidence or need a formal sync point; (3) redesign the workflow before adopting any tool; (4) train managers to run forward-looking conversations, not to operate a platform.
+Decisions currently anchored to the annual review must be deliberately re-homed, not left to drift.

 Three concrete actions for HR leaders this week.

-2. Run a manager-capability survey before — not after — adopting a tool.
-Ask first-line managers two questions: How many of your direct reports had a substantive performance conversation with you in the last 30 days? and On a scale of 1–5, how confident are you running a development conversation that isn't tied to pay?
-If average responses are low (≤2 out of 5), the missing capability is manager skill, not platform features.
+Run a manager-capability check before — not after — adopting any tool.
+Ask first-line managers two questions: How many of your direct reports had a substantive, forward-looking performance conversation with you in the last 30 days? and On a scale of 1–5, how confident are you running a development conversation that isn't tied to pay?
+If average responses are low (2 or below out of 5), the missing capability is manager skill, not platform features.
 Train first, deploy second.

-3. Map every decision currently anchored to the annual review — and decide what replaces it.
+Map every decision currently anchored to the annual review — and decide what replaces it.
 Comp adjustments, bonus modifier, promotion eligibility, succession planning, PIP triggers, layoff prioritization.
-For each, ask: can this decision be made from continuous-feedback signal, or does it require a formal sync point?
-Items requiring formal sync don't disappear under continuous feedback — they consolidate at a different moment in the year.
+For each, ask: can this be made from continuous-feedback signal, or does it require a formal sync point?
+Items that need a formal sync don't disappear under continuous feedback — they consolidate at a different moment in the year.
 Decide which moment, and call it that.
 Calling it "no annual review" while still making annual decisions creates ambiguity, not modernization.

 GCC Relevance

-The KSA / GCC workplace adds three specific pressures to this decision.
+The KSA / GCC workplace adds specific pressures to this decision.

-Vision 2030 / Nitaqat tie performance signal to nationality.
-Saudization scorecards and bonus structures linked to localization KPIs mean performance differentiation matters at a national-agenda level.
-Continuous feedback that produces only soft, developmental signal — without a calibration moment that distinguishes high-impact from average-impact contributors — undermines the localization story.
-The fix isn't to keep annual reviews; it's to design a quarterly or semi-annual calibration sync that lives inside the continuous-feedback model rather than alongside it.
+Localization and calibration.
+Vision 2030 and Nitaqat tie performance signal to nationality through Saudization scorecards and bonus structures linked to localization KPIs, so performance differentiation carries a national-agenda weight.
+Continuous feedback that produces only soft, developmental signal — with no calibration moment that distinguishes high-impact from average-impact contributors — undermines that story.
+The fix isn't to keep annual reviews; it's to design a quarterly or semi-annual calibration sync inside the continuous-feedback model rather than alongside it.

-The "wasta middle ground" is the most dangerous failure mode here.
-In contexts where relational politics shape decisions, continuous feedback without rigorous documentation becomes a record of how the manager felt about the employee that week — which lets relational bias compound across 24 micro-interactions per year instead of 1 macro-review.
-The honest move is the opposite of intuitive: continuous feedback needs more documentation discipline than annual reviews, not less.
-If the feedback isn't captured in a way that survives the manager moving roles or leaving the company, it isn't continuous feedback; it's continuous opinion.
+Documentation discipline.
+Where relational politics shape decisions, continuous feedback without rigorous documentation can become a record of how the manager felt that week — letting relational bias compound across many micro-interactions instead of one annual review.
+The counterintuitive move: continuous feedback needs more documentation discipline than annual reviews, not less.
+If the feedback isn't captured in a way that survives the manager changing roles or leaving, it isn't continuous feedback; it's continuous opinion.

 Sources

-All four corpus articles below open in our admin reader with the editorial-summary contract banner — our text summary on Peoplense, full text + author voice + figures at the original publisher.
+All three library sources below are open-licensed (CC BY / CC BY-ND) and open in our reader with the editorial-summary contract banner — our text summary on Peoplense, full text + author voice + figures at the original publisher.

 Get the Monday Brief